 Provisions concerning quality tolerances

-At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the requirements of the class indicated.
+At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot of produce not satisfying the requirements of the class indicated.

-A total tolerance of 10 [20] per cent, by number or weight, of produce not satisfying the minimum requirements is allowed.
+A total tolerance of 10 per cent, by number or weight, of produce not satisfying the minimum requirements is allowed.
 Within this tolerance not more than 2 per cent in total may consist of produce affected by decay.